Getting Real About Our Struggles

 Many believers are diagnosed with depression, anxiety disorders, even personality disorders.
 There is no shame in seeking help if you have thoughts, feelings or other symptoms that interfere with your ability to function.
 There could be underlying physical, physiological or even hormonal causes to feeling down, defeated or unable to cope.

-It is also important to face emotional issues as God reveals them to you.
+3) Face emotional issues as God reveals them to you

 Perhaps you don’t have physical, mental or emotional issues in your life.
 Each of us can examine our own thought lives to see if they are healthy, positive and in alignment with God’s Word.
 This process is necessary to be sure we aren’t railroading our own effectiveness and peace simply by allowing negative thought patterns.
 How we look at life, process situations, respond (or react) starts with our thought life.